gatesry/AI-entity-renamer/custom_components/entity_renamer/README.md

 ## Support

 If you encounter any issues or have questions, please open an issue on the GitHub repository.

+## Brands Compliance

+To ensure your integration's logo and UI elements display correctly in Home Assistant, you must register your integration with the [home-assistant/brands](https://github.com/home-assistant/brands) repository.
+See the official documentation for details.

 ## License